Rogue Archetype: Thug

 Some rogues are not clever.
 They’re not tricksy.
 They’re not even particularly rakish.
 They follow their bosses like dogs and loom like gorillas over those who make late payments.
 They carry saps and truncheons instead of daggers, and depend on a smarter criminal to keep them out of the noose.
 These thugs are good at fighting, but they lack the training and discipline of a fighter, the grace and subtlety of an assassin, or the iron nerves and primal instincts of a barbarian.
 What they do have is a mean streak and a thick skull.
 They’re good at two things: hurting people, and threatening to hurt people.

 At 3rd level when you select the Thug archetype, you gain proficiency with medium armor as well as with the flail, greatsword, maul, war pick, warhammer, and whip.
+You can use these weapons to make sneak attacks.

 You and creatures you aid with the Help action may add your strength bonus to Intimidate checks.
 Additionally, you gain 3 hit points now and another hit point every time you gain a level in this class.